ost-cas-fee-adv-22-23/app-pizza-hawaii/README.md

 ## Getting Started

+Make sure you work with Node v.16 or later.
-Clone the repo.
+## 1. Clone the repo.

 `git clone https://github.com/smartive-education/app-pizza-hawaii.git`

-Install the dependencies with `npm install` or `npm ci`

 ### Get a personal Github Token

 We need a github Token and a `.npmrc` to get access to the mumble npm package at smartive education on github.

-## 1. Create a classic github token and add to `.npmrc`. (create this file manually)
+## 2. Create a <i>classic</i> github token.

+### 2.1 create  a`.npmrc` file. place this file manually in the root directory.

+### 2.2 create a <i>classic</i> github token with `read and write ` packages token and append the generated token to your local `.npmrc`file

-[Github Token Instructions](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#creating-a-personal-access-token-classic) on the Github page
+See [Github Token Instructions](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#creating-a-personal-access-token-classic) on the Github page.

 To authenticate by adding your personal access token (classic) to your `~/.npmrc` file, edit the `~/.npmrc` file for your project to include the following line, replacing TOKEN with your personal access token.

     @smartive-education:registry=https://npm.pkg.github.com
-    //npm.pkg.github.com/:_authToken=
+    //npm.pkg.github.com/:_authToken=[insert TOKEN here]

 >Tip: You can then set the token as an environment variable with the name `NPM_TOKEN` or add it to your `.npmrc` file.
 **Please make sure to keep your token secure and not to share it with anyone.**

-## 2. Create a local security environment file for variables.
+## 3. Create a local security environment file for variables.

 Create a `.env` file and copy these keys and insert confidential values